jw9730/hot/README.md

 - Corresponding equivariant linear layers as baselines
 - A special extension for higher-order hyperedge prediction (set input, hyperedges output)

+In practice, we particularly recommend the sparse kernel variant as it scales linearly to input size.

 ## How do I use Higher-Order Transformers for my project?
 Go to your repository and execute the following.
 ```bash